jasalamanca/ProjectWokflow/README.md

 Main motivation to write this CMake module is to automate very common patterns when creating packages.

 Obviously this is a very simple and incomplete module.
-Mainly because packages is a complex subject and also because is not my purpouse to write a complete module for everybody.
+Mainly because packaging is a complex subject and also because is not my purpose to write a complete module for everybody.

 If this simple packaging methods help you, feel free to use ProjectWorkflow.